 For example: If you have a $20,000 face amount, the company will payout 30% of the $20,000 if you pass away on the first day.
 70% benefit in the second year and 100% in the third year and beyond.

 Different insurance providers have different payout schedules.
-It is important to read the fine print to understand the plan before making a purchase.
+Reading the fine print to understand the plan before purchasing is important.

 People with many health issues will qualify for this plan.
 They will offer you a modified plan if you answer “YES” to the health issues in the modified section of the application.